MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Empirical Assessment

 \subsection{\texttt{MMD-Flagger} settings}

 As temperature parameters, we set $T = \{0.1, 0.2,\ldots, 0.9, 1.0\}$.
-Previous work~\citep{Peeperkorn-etal-2024} used a smaller value $\tau < 0.1$, however, in our setting, the minimum $\tau$ is set to $\tau=0.1$ since the \texttt{fairseq} package runs into numerical problems whenever $\tau < 0.1$.
 The set of stochastic sampling sequences $Y_{\text{sto}}^{\tau}$ and corresponding vector representations $H_{\rm sto}^{\tau}$ consist of $25$ examples for each temperature parameter.
 We obtain the embedding representation from the word embedding layer of the given LLM.
-The embedding dimensions are $512$ for \texttt{LFAN-HALL} and $1,024$ for \texttt{Halomi}.
+The embedding dimensions are~$512$ for \texttt{LFAN-HALL} and $1,024$ for \texttt{Halomi} and \texttt{ConstFact}, and $3,072$ for \texttt{FaithBench}.
+We do not evaluate a vector representation \texttt{concat} of \texttt{MMD-Flagger} on \texttt{FaithBench} due to the computational constraints that the concatenated vector becomes too large.

-As described in Section~\ref{sec:description-mmd}, we considered the linear(\texttt{Dot}) and Gaussian (\texttt{Gaussian}) kernels in our experiments.
+As described in Section~\ref{sec:description-mmd}, we considered the linear~(\texttt{Dot}) and Gaussian~(\texttt{Gaussian}) kernels in our experiments.
 To pick the bandwidth $\gamma$ for the Gaussian kernel, we randomly select $200$ (correct) translations as calibration data.
 The $T_{\rm max}$ of \texttt{concat} is set to the maximum token length among $200$ translations.
 We conduct experiments with various configurations of choosing the length scale and select the $25$-th percentile of $L^2$-distance, instead of the usual median heuristic~\citep{Garreau2018-largesampleanalysismedian}.
 Supporting experiments for this choice can be found in Appendix~\ref{sec:comparison_kernel_length_scale_selection}.
 For the {\tt Halomi} dataset, selecting the calibration data and calculating the length scale is done per source and target language pair.

 We also benchmarked \texttt{MMD-Flagger} on internal representations of the model (namely, taking as $h$ vectors of the intermediate hidden layers).
-We did not find a consistent pattern in our results, while some internal representations yield better experimental results, see Appendix~\ref{sec:hallucination_detection_using_vectors_in_intermediate_hidden_states}.
+We did not find a consistent pattern in our results, while some internal representations occasionally yield better experimental results, see Appendix~\ref{sec:hallucination_detection_using_vectors_in_intermediate_hidden_states}.